sensu/sensu-docs/content/sensu-go/5.18/reference/agent.md

 sensu-agent version
 {{< /highlight >}}

-To get the current agent version with the agent version API:
+To get the version of the running `sensu-agent` service:

 {{< highlight shell >}}
 curl http://127.0.0.1:3031/version